 How to Make Vegan Chocolate Cake

-If you’re curious how to make a vegan cake, this recipe will provide the answers!
+If you’re curious about how to make a vegan cake, this recipe will provide the answers!

 And I’m a certified vegan dessert creator, so I know the pleasure of making a complicated recipe.
 It’s just I prefer the KISS principle when it comes to my day-to-day baking (Keep It Simple, Silly!). 🙂

-Combine the sugar, flour, cocoa powder, baking soda, baking powder, and salt in a mixing bowl.
+Combine the dry ingredients in a mixing bowl.
 I used a stand mixer with the paddle attachment, but any mixer will do.
 Either stir this by hand or use the mixer at low speed.

 Heat one cup of water in the microwave for about one minute to get it good and hot, but not boiling.
 I prefer using a pyrex measuring cup because it has a handle.
 A coffee mug works great here too.

 Once the cakes are done, remove them from the oven and allow them to cool for 10 minutes.
 Then place a plate or wire rack on top of the cake pan and invert it so that the cake falls out of the pan and onto the plate or wire rack.

 Let the cakes cool completely before frosting.

 This is my favorite cake to make for special occasions.
 It’s so moist and everyone loves it!

 New to Vegan Baking?